piotrpolak/pepiscms/README.md

 PepisCMS is a content management system.
 Its main feature is the [CRUD module generator](#generating-a-crud-module) which makes it easy to set up an entire administration panel based on the database schema definition within minutes.
-The generated administration panel consists of [modules](#modules) that can be customized (or just left as they are if you don't care about presentation details).
+The generated administration panel consists of [modules](#modules) that can be further customized (or just left as they are if you don't care about presentation details).

 * [Features](#features)